 Vata Dosha is the energetic force in the body that is made up of the Air (Vayu) and Space (Akasha) elements.
-It is said to govern all movement in the body, including circulation and respiration.
-Manifested of Air and Space, the qualities Vata possesses are rough, dry, light, mobile, clear, subtle and cold.
-Hence, an individual with a predominant Vata constitution or prakrtti, as it is known in Ayurveda, will also possess these qualities.
+It is said to govern all movement in the body, including circulation, respiration, elimination, perception, and sensation.
+Being of Air and Space, the qualities Vata possesses are rough, dry, light, mobile, clear, subtle, and cold.
+Hence, an individual with a predominant Vata constitution or prakruti, as it is known in Ayurveda, will also possess these qualities.
 For example, Vata individuals often have low body weight (light quality), dry skin (dry quality), restless mind (mobile quality), and cold hands and feet (cold quality).

 Vata is said to be mobile by nature, and a person of a Vata constitution may find themselves in constant travel, relocating or restless otherwise.
 They may feel the need to change jobs, partners or paths often as well.
 Since change is so predominant to Vata, constant movement will actually create imbalance for these individuals, and in fact, routine and stability is what they really need.
 Without this regularity, they will continue on this restless path and will find it hard to ever stand still and be content.

 Emotionally, Vata individuals will tend toward anxiety, worry, and fear when in distress.
 Vata’s main home is in the colon, so individuals with a Vata imbalance may experience gas, bloating or constipation.
 Both their appetite and digestion tend to be irregular.
 Vata individuals will do best when eating a diet of mainly well cooked, warm, nourishing foods, such as oatmeal, porridges, soups, stews, kitchari, meat broths, dals, basmati rice and cooked veggies.
 Raw, dry and cold foods should be avoided.